 What questions do you have relating to dance training, performing or teaching?

-As dancers in a complex industry, we have many questions and are eager for advice.
-Dance Informa has a new column – Dance Clinic– where you can fire your questions at a leading dance expert and teacher.
+As dancers, in a complex industry, we have many questions and are eager for advice.
+Dance Informa has just launched a new column – Dance Clinic– where you can fire your questions at a leading dance expert.

 Hi Doc Dance,